-But the principle is there: If you've got something in your bones, you've got to get something that goes deep into the bones too, to get that out.
+But the principle is there: If you've got something in your bones, you've got to get something that goes deep into the bones too, to get it out.
 This is where the breath energy helps.
-So when you have those feelings inside you, whether they're in your bones or in your muscles or wherever, that you've just got to do something-your gut reaction tells you something-you've got to realize: If it's going against the Dhamma, you can't trust your gut.
+So when you have those feelings inside you, whether they're in your bones or in your muscles or wherever, that you've just got to do something -your gut reaction tells you something-you've got to realize: If it's going against the Dhamma, you can't trust your gut.
 You get the breath to work in there, because the breath goes deeper.

 The breath is actually more immediate than any other part of your body.
 The energy flow that you've got here: Work with that to reclaim your body.
-And that gives you a better perspective on the various thoughts and feelings and urges that would pull you away from the practice, pull you away from what really is in your own true interest.
+That gives you a better perspective on the various thoughts and feelings and urges that would pull you away from the practice, pull you away from what really is in your own true interest.

-Now this may sound very dualistic, and it is.
+Now, this may sound very dualistic, and it is.
 There's defilement and there's lack of defilement.
 There's Dhamma and non-Dhamma.
 You've got both inside you and it's important that you learn how to recognize which is which.
 The fence is there to help you.
-If you run up against the fence, you realize, okay, something inside is trying to get out, to break a hole.
-But once you break the hole, then anybody can come in.
+If you run up against the fence, you realize, okay, something inside is trying to get out, to break a hole and wreak havoc in the neighborhood.
+But once you break open the hole, then anybody can come in.

 So make sure that your fence is in good repair.
-And if you find any of your thoughts being like the bamboo that goes way deep down to find a way out through the bamboo barrier, well, you've got to go deeper with your breath, deeper with your concentration, so that your protection is not only all around you in the horizontal directions, but above and below you as well.
+If you find that any of your thoughts are like the bamboo that goes way deep down into the ground to find a way out through the bamboo barrier, well, you've got to go deeper with your breath, deeper with your concentration, so that your protection is not only all around you in the horizontal directions, but above and below you as well.